geddy/geddy/tutorial.md

 ToDo = geddy.model.register('ToDo', ToDo);
 ```

-This is pretty straighforward, but it basically means that a ToDo can have
+This is pretty straightforward, but it basically means that a ToDo can have
 multiple Steps associated with it.

 Add the following line inside your Step model: